esperanca/personal_website/src/posts/weeknotes-042.md

 This week I am completing six months working at Docplanner.
 The mission and values inspired me to join.
 It has been a joy to work in a scale-up again.

-I was asked to lead a strategic initiative as soon as I joined.
+I was assigned to lead a strategic initiative as soon as I joined.
 I worked so hard — like I hadn’t for long.
-Since it was a greenfield opportunity, with little internal knowledge about the people we were designing for, I had to lead the research strategy and conducted all interviews.Using Indi Young’s Listening Sessions method again was so helpful.
+Since it was a greenfield opportunity, with little internal knowledge about the people we were designing for, I was responsible for the research strategy and conducted all interviews.
+Using Indi Young’s Listening Sessions method again was so helpful.
 I listened to a group of inspiring women in Brazil and learned so much about what/how/why healthcare still not even good for many.
 We sprinted.
 We tested.
 We argued.
-I feel people are excited about the learnings and the challenges and I am quite optimistic.
+I feel people are excited about the learnings and the challenges.
+I am quite optimistic.

 More recently, I have been refocusing my time on my small but mighty design team.
 They are spread over 3 countries: Poland, Spain and Germany.
-All of them are lovely, talent and unique.
+All of them are lovely, talented and unique.

 I am lucky to say I think I have already people I can call friends at work.
 A good start.